christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Two years before the Bar Kokhba revolt emperor Hadrian created a religion to deify his underage gay lover as the son of god (Osiris-Antinous) called 'The Cult of Antinous' [^13].
-The name "Antinous” is an obvious indication of descent from the Antonii line and that he was a descendant of Mark Antony himself, not a random adoption.
+The name "Antinous" is an obvious indication of descent from the Antonii line and that he was a descendant of Mark Antony himself, not a random adoption by Hadrian.
 The use of "-ninus" is really the Greek "nini", which is "baby" or infant (i.e., "baby Jesus").
 Historian Cassius
 Dio claims that Antinous was offered as a human sacrifice to Hadrian [^14] and later was "resurrected".
 Antinous was likely Emperor Titus Aelius Hadrianus Antoninus Pius, who was adopted by Hadrian and was his successor, and the cult of Antinous was his imperial cult.
-The Cult of Antinous was actually the biggest cult in the empire for a couple of centuries.
-One of the scribes for this cult was Aquila of Sinope aka Onkelos who was a kinsman of the Roman emperor Hadrian.
+One of the scribes for The Cult of Antinous was Aquila of Sinope aka
+Onkelos who was a kinsman of the Roman emperor Hadrian.
 The midrash (Tanhuma.
 41a, Mishpatim 3) claims that Onkelos was a nephew of Hadrian and other jewish sources list him as a nephew of emperor Titus (Tractate Gittin (56b)).
 Emperor